What to Expect at the National Cowboy Poetry Gathering

 There’s a lot going on.
 How do I figure out what I want to do?

-We anticipate having the full daily schedule online in early January this year, so you can plan ahead for January's Gathering.
-Events enjoyed through the purchase of either a Deluxe 3-day Pass or Day Pass such as music and poetry sessions, panel discussions and films, are scheduled between 10:00 am and 5:30 pm.
-Most sessions run an hour to an hour and a half.
+We anticipate having the full daily schedule online in mid-January this year, so you can plan for the Gathering.
+Sessions enjoyed through the purchase of either a Deluxe 3-day Pass or Day Pass such as music and poetry sessions, panel discussions and films, are normally scheduled between 10:00 am and 5:30 pm.
+Most performances are 90 minutes.
 Ticketed evening shows are 7:00 pm on Monday, Tuesday and Wednesday (if scheduled), and 6:30 and 8:30 on Thursday, Friday and Saturday.
-Participating artists’ biographies and samples of their work are also available online to help you choose new artists to enjoy.

 How do I meet people?

 Just introduce yourself!
 Artists, staff and audience alike are friendly and willing to introduce newcomers to their favorite parts of the Gathering.
-Sign up for a hands-on workshop and get to know your classmates, or you can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening reception.
-One of the best ways to meet people is to grab your fiddle, guitar, washboard, flute, accordion, or other instrument and jam the evening away; or simply sidle up to the bar in the Pioneer Saloon.
+Sign up for a hands-on workshop and get to know your classmates.
+Become a member of the Western Folklife Center and attend a members-only event like the exhibition opening reception.
+And one of the best ways to meet people is to grab your fiddle, guitar, washboard, flute, accordion, or other instrument and jam the late evenings away. . . or simply sidle up to the bar in the Pioneer Saloon.